Cohomological Mackey 2-functors: Hom-decategorification

 \section{Hom-decategorification}

-In this appendix we show that any Mackey 2-functor provided with a coherent choice of a pair of objects in each of its value categories gives rise to an ordinary Mackey functor of Hom-groups.
-This is a sort of `decategorification' procedure, distinct from the more usual $K_0$-style decategorifications.
-It produces ordinary \emph{cohomological} Mackey functors from \emph{cohomological} Mackey 2-functors (\Cref{Thm:coh-decats}).
+In this section we show that any Mackey 2-functor provided with a coherent choice of a pair of objects in each of its value categories gives rise to an ordinary Mackey functor of Hom-groups.
+This is a sort of `decategorification' procedure, distinct from the more usual $K_0$-style decategorification.

 For future reference, we work here under more general hypotheses: